New Hours Started in January

 - Provide equitable library access city-wide

-If the levy fails, library customers will:
+If the levy had failed, library customers would have seen:

-- Experience overcrowding at remaining branches
+- Overcrowding at remaining branches

 Cost of Library Levy to Property Owners